BinayTripathi/TransactionAnalyzer/README.md

 >   To demonstrate a simple application design

 >   Effective usage of Java 8/9 stream features for better readibility and performance
->

 >  Used guice as a light weight dependency injection framework.
->

 >  Facade design pattern is used to hide the internal complexity.
-Class TransactionAnalyzerImpl is handles the complete orchastration for the execution flow
+Class TransactionAnalyzerImpl handles the complete orchastration for the execution flow
->

 >  Integration test case to demonstrate the working application

 ```